|Nutritional Guidelines (per serving)|

 To make the curry sauce, place all sauce ingredients together in a food processor (or blender if you don't have a processor).
 Process well.
 Set aside.

-Place the pumpkin (or squash), yam, and carrots in the wok/frying pan together with the curry sauce over medium-high heat.
+Place the pumpkin, yam, and carrots in the wok or frying pan together with the curry sauce over medium-high heat.
 Stir well.

 When the curry begins to boil, reduce heat to medium, stirring occasionally.
-Allow to simmer for 6-8 minutes, or until vegetables have softened.
+Allow to simmer for 6 to 8 minutes, or until vegetables have softened.